caciulla/caciulla.github.io/_posts/2022-09-08-RC-fabricacion-website.markdown

 ## Construction Company Website

 This is a project I worked on this fall.
-I built a website for RC Fabricación, a small construction company in Baja California.
+I built a website for RC Fabricación, a small construction company in Baja, California.
 I created every aspect of the company's public facing material, including:

 -   Writing the company mission statement
 -   Writing the company Summary page